Before you embark on accreditation training

 Please consider if you need to become an accredited assessor to complete your work.
 Becoming an accredited assessor requires a significant investment.
 You do not need to be accredited to:

-- prepare general flora and fauna reports including targeted surveys, site management plans or undertaking pre-clearing surveys
+- prepare general flora and fauna reports including targeted surveys and site management plans or undertake pre-clearing surveys

 - support field work that contributes to the application of the Biodiversity Assessment Method.